 - Two years to file an employment lawsuit for minimum wage or unpaid overtime violations.
 The Fair Labor Standards Act (FLSA) extends your deadline to three years for willful violations.

-- Six months from the OSHA citation date for a workplace safety violation.
+- Six months from the OSHA citation date for workplace safety violations.